DennisD2/tomorrow/src/morrow/sa9054-info.md

 ```

-So the amplitude seemc to be retrieved correctly.
+So the amplitude seems to be retrieved correctly.
+The frequency was calculated by my for-loop, because I did not get the frequency
+values from the Spectrum Analyzer...

 ## Ongoing work

-But the frequency values cannot be retrieved for some reason...
-The original main.c produces the follwoing output:
+The frequency values cannot be retrieved for some reason... the original main.c produces the following output:

 ```
 GetAmplWithFreqExt